Disabled Students' Allowances (DSA)

 More information about DSA, and the application form, is available online.

-Contact the Disability and Dyslexia Service at QMUL for help applying for DSAs.
-It is advisable to contact the Disability and Dyslexia Service at QMUL well in advance of the start of your course so that your DSA and any other support arrangements can be organised by the time you enrol.
+Contact the Disability and Dyslexia Service at Queen Mary for help applying for DSAs.
+It is advisable to contact the Disability and Dyslexia Service at Queen Mary well in advance of the start of your course so that your DSA and any other support arrangements can be organised by the time you enrol.

-If you are funding your studies yourself, e.g. from savings, a loan or your family, you should ensure that these funds are adequate to pay for all of your costs while studying, including costs you need to pay relating to your disability, as you cannot normally apply for Disabled Students Allowances.
-This is because DSA eligibility is based on the personal eligibility rules for UK government Student Finance.
+If you are funding your studies yourself, e.g. from savings, a loan or your family, you should ensure that these funds are adequate to pay for all of your costs while studying, including costs you need to pay relating to your disability.
+This is because DSA eligibility is based on the personal eligibility rules for UK government Student Finance.and unless you meet the requirements to be assessed as a home student you will not normally be eligible for Disabled Students Allowances.

-Personal eligibility is normally limited to EU nationals who have already been living in the UK for at least three years when they start their course, or who are an EEA or Swiss worker/the family member of an EEA or Swiss worker.
+Personal eligibility is normally limited to EU nationals who have already been living in the UK for at least three years when they start their course, or who are an EEA or a Swiss worker/the family member of an EEA or Swiss worker.
 There are some other limited eligibility categories of EU/EEA nationals and family members of EU/EEA nationals.
-For more information about all categories see the UKCISA website.
+For more information about all categories see the UKCISA website or the Appendix in this guide about the eligibility rules.

 Some limited funding from the university may be available to EU nationals in certain circumstances.
-Contact the QMUL Disability and Dyslexia Service to discuss your situation.
+Contact the Queen Mary Disability and Dyslexia Service to discuss your situation.

 Law, regulations and policies can change quickly.
 The information on our website is given in good faith and has been carefully checked but QMUL cannot accept responsibility for any errors or omissions.
 QMUL is not responsible for the content or reliability of the linked websites which are provided for further information.